 There are three main types of RVs:

 Let us give you a list of benefits you will have by choosing a small RV instead of a large one.• Economically more viable Smaller RVs are cheaper compared to bigger rivals.
 This is not hard to understand.
 But they are also cheaper when it comes to insuring them.
-Bigger RVs require greater insurance costs and hence, if you are on a tight budget, you should definitely opt for a smaller one. • Less consumption of fuel Smaller RVs have much better Miles on RV than large ones.
+Bigger RVs require greater insurance costs and hence, if you are on a tight budget, you should definitely opt for a smaller one. • Less consumption of fuel Smaller RVs have much better mileage than large ones.
 This means you would have to spend less on fuel or gas.
 For those, who are also environmentally conscious, this is killing two birds with the same stone.
 Not only would they spend less on fuel but also cause less damage to the environment. • Easier to park What makes owning an RV that is not large even more convenient is the ease with which you can park it.
 Whether you are parking it in your house or somewhere in the market where you have to shop for some essentials, a smaller one can be easily fitted in while large vehicles would struggle to find a space good enough for them.
-In fact, parking is something you must pay a great deal of attention to because you will have to Company frequent stops during your journeys, be it for buying food or other essential goods, be it for repair work or at RV resorts and campgrounds.
+In fact, parking is something you must pay a great deal of attention to because you will have to make frequent stops during your journeys, be it for buying food or other essential goods, be it for repair work or at RV resorts and campgrounds.
 If you are having a meal at a good restaurant, then to you need to have your RV parked safely so that you can enjoy the meal. • Easy to drive An RV has to be driven as well and not just parked and lived in.
 Keeping in mind this aspect, one must opt for a smaller RV if they intend to drive through cities and other places where the roads may not always be as wide and empty as the highways.
 Apart from negotiating traffic and narrow roads, a large RV would also be difficult to maneuver through turnings and curving roads.
-If you intend to take your RV into a hilly terrain, then also the lesser weight would Company it easier to Company it climb the heights. • Faster Pace This is not hard to understand.
+If you intend to take your RV into a hilly terrain, then also the lesser weight would make it easier to make it climb the heights. • Faster Pace This is not hard to understand.
 The lesser the load a vehicle has to carry, the faster it can move.
 If you intend to move at a leisurely pace and consider the journey as more important than the destination, then, this may not be a major inducement.
 Otherwise, it makes sense to have a smaller variety to fasten your progress.
 So, what do you think?
 Are you convinced by our arguments or believe that they are not persuasive enough?
 Well, we have given you a point of view and you are free to disagree with us.
 Do remember that, in the end, this is your money and you should spend it wisely and carefully.
 Good luck!